jtannas/flask-skeleton/docs/source/Architecture.rst

 ------------------

 A major inspiration of this code is a talk given by Brandon Rhodes on "The Clean Architecture in Python".
-It is avaiable on youtube at this
+It is available on youtube at this
 link: https://www.youtube.com/watch?v=DJtef410XaM

-To boil it down into a statement though it is:
+To boil it down into a statement:

 ::